 March 2, 1836, Texas declared its independence from Mexico

 and became the Republic of Texas.
 Under the flag with one "lone star" Texans declared their independence, formed a democratic Republic and fought with pride to preserve their freedom.

 Independence Day, March 2, is an official state holiday and is celebrated by all Texans to honor the memory of the pioneers of the state's independence.

-Today, parades and barbecue are the order of the day, with a full reenactment of the Convention of 1836 that resulted in Texas Independence.
+All over Texas, parades and barbecue are the order of the day, with a full reenactment of the Convention of 1836 that resulted in Texas Independence.
 The biggest parade, in Austin, usually occurs on a weekend closest to the 2nd, at the Congress Avenue Bridge.

 Where Texas Became Texas - Washington-on-the-Brazos State Park commemorates

 the spot where the delegates to the Convention of 1836 met to sign the Texas Declaration

 of Independence which created the Republic of Texas.
 An audience